Durham BRASS festival cancelled

 "BRASS is all about bringing people together, both in terms of our international line up of musicians and our wonderful Big Brass Bash parties.
 Sadly, this is just not possible this year.
 However, we know how uplifting music can be, especially during difficult times like these, and we will continue to spread the joy of BRASS through our social media channels until we can all get together again."

-For more information about how to look after your mental health and wellbeing, visit the Look after your mental health during coronavirus outbreak page.
+For more information about how to look after your mental health and wellbeing, visit the Look after your mental health and wellbeing page.

 To find out more about BRASS and to stay up to date with the latest festival news, visit the BRASS: Durham International Festival website and follow @BrassInternationalFestival on Facebook and @DurhamBRASS on Twitter and Instagram